LAVI-USP/pyDBT/README.md

 ## Contribute?

 We are pleased with any contributions.
-Fell free to make any [pull requests](https://github.com/LAVI-USP/pyDBT/pulls) or send us an e-mail.
+Feel free to make any [pull requests](https://github.com/LAVI-USP/pyDBT/pulls) or send us an e-mail.

 ## Toolbox manual: